 The global recognition of a degree from an Indian university is not very high

 At some point in their careers, many graduates of an Indian university may look to relocate abroad for a short or a long period of time.
 However, there could be many barriers to this process.
 First, almost all such geographical movements are within the same company that they already work for.
 A lateral movement between companies is very hard to couple with a movement to a different country.
 Second, even within India, many MNCs give a higher starting position to a graduate with a global MBA, for example, as compared to someone with even a top Indian B-School MBA.
-Third, a large section of jobs in the global and even Indian workforce are closed to someone with only degrees from Indian universities; it is no coincidence that some of these jobs are the highest paying and most prestigious jobs in the world.
+Third, a large section of jobs in the global and even Indian workforce is closed to someone with only degrees from Indian universities; it is no coincidence that some of these jobs are the highest paying and most prestigious jobs in the world.
 Fourth, there are no easy ways to fix this – exchange programs with top global universities help diversify a CV, but the process to set these up takes many years, and the top colleges in the world are understandably wary of setting up an exchange program without a long period of evaluation and negotiation.

 This is a fact that is sad but true: even after spending many years and a lot of hard work on earning a top degree from an Indian university, a professional may be at a disadvantage in terms of career growth compared to someone with similar skills and equal experience level, just because of the different countries in which they did their tertiary education.
 It is important to take these factors into consideration well in advance to avoid frustration in the long run.